containers/buildah/docs/tutorials/01-intro.md

     # Run the httpd
     CMD ["/usr/sbin/httpd", "-DFOREGROUND"]

-Now run `buildah bud` with the name of the Dockerfile and the name to be given to the created image (e.g. fedora-httpd):
+Now run `buildah build` with the name of the Dockerfile and the name to be given to the created image (e.g. fedora-httpd):

-    # buildah bud -f Dockerfile -t fedora-httpd .
+    # buildah build -f Dockerfile -t fedora-httpd .

-or, because `buildah bud` defaults to Dockerfile (note the period at the end of the example):
+or, because `buildah build` defaults to Dockerfile (note the period at the end of the example):

-    # buildah bud -t fedora-httpd .
+    # buildah build -t fedora-httpd .

 You will see all the steps of the Dockerfile executing.
 Afterwards `buildah images` will show you the new image.
 Now we need to create the container using `buildah from` and test it with `buildah run`: